vukrosic/analysis-of-optimizers/experiments/exp1_dsa_gdn_hybrid/README.md

 1. Can replacing full attention with DeepSeek Sparse Attention (DSA) improve the efficiency and performance of a hybrid attention architecture that combines full attention and Gated DeltaNet (GDN)?

 - Trains faster in the beginning, but full attention seems to surpass it with more training.
-More research needed.
+Future work is to investigate this further.

 2. Which combination of attention mechanisms across layers produces the best efficiency-performance tradeoff: (1) Full Attention + GDN, (2) DSA + GDN, (3) DSA only, or (4) Full Attention only?

 - Currently L → F → F → L (Gated Deltanet → Full Attention → Full Attention → Gated Deltanet).
-More research needed.
+Future work is to investigate this further.

 #### All 8 Patterns Comparison
 ![Loss Comparison - All Patterns](results/loss_comparison.png)